 6. Not Staying Hydrated

 Dehydration can hit fast, especially in Ladakh’s dry environment.
-Don’t forget to drink water constantly!
+Don’t forget to drink water regularly!

 7. Riding Too Fast